If you’re starting to evaluate the dining options for your company, you’re likely considering traditional cafeteria services.

-If you’re starting to reevaluate the dining options for your company, you’re likely considering traditional corporate cafeteria management companies.
-But do you really know what happens behind the scenes and are they still the best choice for meeting company and employee expectations?
+But do you really know what happens behind the scenes with corporate cafeteria services?
+And consequently, are they still the best choice for meeting company and employee expectations?

 A corporate cafeteria is an on-site dining facility where employees can purchase meals (usually lunch) without leaving the workplace.
-Each meal might be paid for by the company, by the employee, or a combination of the two.
+Each meal could be paid for by the company, by the employee, or a combination of the two.

-Office cafeterias can also serve entire buildings containing multiple businesses, making them a shared amenity across organizations.
-Some companies run their cafeterias completely in-house (self operated), but many find it more economical to partner with a management company that handles everything from procurement to daily operations.
+Some companies run their cafeteria services completely in-house (self operated), but many find it more economical to partner with a management company that handles everything from procurement to daily operations.

 Let’s take a look at each step in a bit more detail: